5 Best Embroidery Digitizing Software for 2023 (Comparisons)

 embroidery customization and text software

-This type of software allows you to import premade designs and edit or customize them.
+This software type allows you to import premade designs and edit or customize them.

 4. Digitizing Software

 If you want to create your own designs, you need digitizing software.
-There are two main types of digitizing software to consider.
+There are two main types of digitizing software.

 4a.
 Auto-Digitizing Software